 Learn to keep your mouth shut after someone tells you he or she wants to be a customer.
 If you can’t, this is the best time to chit-chat about random subjects that aren’t related to politics or religion.

-So, don’t focus your time on trying to become an exceptionally great sales person.
-Just focus on avoiding the common pitfalls I discussed.
+So, don’t focus your time on trying to become an exceptionally great salesperson.
+Just focus on avoiding the common pitfalls we discussed.